-Residual emissions: the 'carbon gap' between the on-site savings of regulated carbon emissions and those required under policy (i.e. the zero-carbon standard: equivalent to a 100% improvement on Part L of the Buildings Regulations, 2013).

-Local carbon offset price: currently set at £300 per tonne, informed by the findings of Towards Net Zero Carbon - Achieving greater carbon reductions on site: the role of carbon pricing (2020), which demonstrated that the London Plan charge of £95 per tonne is insufficient to deliver local carbon saving projects off-site.
-This charge may be reviewed in the future, based on any updated evidence of costs associated with off-site carbon savings, and viability testing.
+- Residual emissions: the 'carbon gap' between the on-site savings of regulated carbon emissions and those required under policy (i.e. the zero-carbon standard: equivalent to a 100% improvement on Part L of the Buildings Regulations). - Local carbon off-setting price: currently set at £880 per tonne, informed by the findings of the 'Delivering Net Zero (2023)' report which, like its predecessor 'Towards Net Zero Carbon Achieving greater carbon reductions on site (May 2020)' study, demonstrated that the London charge may be reviewed in the future, based on any updated evidence of costs associated with off-site carbon savings, and viability testing.